Bobbo117/MQ135-Air-Quality-Sensor/README.md

    Average the most recent numbers after a couple hours and then replace the number in the software statement '#define RZERO xx.xx' with the new value.

-   The OLED display will show the R0 value and the rolling average of the last 7 values.
+   The OLED display will show the R0 value and the rolling average of the last 7 values:

 3. To use the sensor to monitor air quality ececute the following: